irwins/blog/content/posts/introduction-to-arg.md

 draft = false
 +++

-Azure Resource Graph is one of those thing I stumbled upon while learning (or attempting) kusto query.
-At first it was just curiousity and then I realized the possibilities it opens up.
-In hindsight it has always been there, but to truly appreciate ARG you need that _aha_ moment that you'll only get by trying it out!
-So let's dive in to some things I learned along the way...
+Azure Resource Graph is one of those things I stumbled upon while learning (or attempting) kusto query.
+At first, it was just curiousity, and then I realized the possibilities it opens up.
+In hindsight, it has always been there, but to truly appreciate ARG you need that _aha_ moment that you'll only get by trying it out!
+So let's dive into some things I learned along the way...

-## What is Azoure Resource Graph?
+## What is Azure Resource Graph?

-Azure Resource Graph (ARG) helps you explore your resources for a specific tenant, of which you can filter down: management group; subscription; type; loction just to name a few.
+Azure Resource Graph (ARG) helps you explore your resources for a specific tenant, of which you can filter down:

+- management group
+- subscription
+- resource group
+- type
+- loction
+- resourceId

 Before ARG, if I wanted to get a list of say all the resources I have, I'd do the following in pwsh

 ```pwsh
 $resources = Get-AzResource | ForEach-Object {